 a company year-end party in Japan

-The year-end party where many people participate, such as a department unit etc, is very difficult to prepare.
-Young people have to arrange for Izakaya search, attendance confirmation and sometimes even entertainment(such as games and performances).
+The year-end party where many people participate, such as a department unit, etc, is very difficult to prepare.
+Young people have to arrange for Izakaya search, attendance confirmation, and sometimes even entertainment(such as games and performances).
 It is a part of the work.
 Their bosses had experienced such preparations at a young age.
 This may be also one of the Japanese seniority systems.
 It is fun to drink for promoting friendship among company members.
-But to be honest, some young people feel its preparations is a bit troublesome…
+But to be honest, some young people feel its preparations are a bit troublesome…

 I am relieved as this year’s Bonenkai for my company is over.
 I will work hard until the end working day of this year and want to enjoy the year-end and New Year holidays!